makerdao/community/governance/polls/MIP9 Community Greenlight Poll - TUSD-PSM (TrueUSD) - January 10, 2022.md

 ## Review

-This poll asks whether applying a PSM using TUSD as collateral should be prioritized for inclusion in the Maker Protocol by the [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).
+This poll asks whether adding a PSM using TUSD as collateral should be prioritized for inclusion in the Maker Protocol by the [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).

 Please review the collateral onboarding application [thread](https://forum.makerdao.com/t/tusd-mip6-collateral-onboarding-application/12192) to inform your position before voting.